mozilla/valence/README.md

 Open the developer toolbar and execute the `chrome` command, or if you have Chrome waiting on port 9222, click.
 If all is well,

 3. Use the button to connect to a suitable debug target on port 9222, .
 * "jpm run -v"
   - use the -b option to point it at a recent Firefox Nightly if necessary.
 * Press the little button that was added to your toolbar.

-Troubleshooting:
-* If you don't see a new toolbar button, something is broken.
-Maybe console spew will help.
-* If you click on the toolbar button and nothing happens, you either
-  - don't have canary running with --remote-debugging-port=9222 or
-  - your canary isn't new enough[1]
+If you click on the toolbar button and nothing happens, you either don't have have something running on port 9222, or your canary isn't new enough[1]

 Debugging Chrome on Android
 -----------------